-The COVID-19 pandemic negatively impacted the Company's results of operations, cash flows and financial position in 2020 and 2021, and in the first half of 2022.
-We have also continued to experience various degrees of supply chain challenges in the first half of 2022, including increased lead times for raw materials due to availability constraints and high demand.
-While we have elevated our engagement with our suppliers and used secondary suppliers and new methods of procurement where available to mitigate the supply chain pressures, we expect supply chain challenges to continue throughout 2022.
+The COVID-19 pandemic negatively impacted the Company's results of operations, cash flows and financial position in 2020 and 2021, and in the first nine months of 2022.
+We have also continued to experience various degrees of supply chain challenges in the first nine months of 2022, including increased lead times for raw materials due to availability constraints and high demand.
+While we have elevated our engagement with our suppliers and used secondary suppliers and new methods of procurement where available to mitigate the supply chain pressures, we expect supply chain challenges to continue throughout 2022 and into 2023.

 In connection with the supply chain challenges described above, we have experienced inflationary increases of certain raw materials, as well as logistics, transportation, utilities and labor costs.
-While we have taken pricing actions and we strive for productivity improvements that could help offset these inflationary cost increases, we expect inflationary cost increases to continue throughout 2022.
+While we have taken pricing actions and we strive for productivity improvements that could help offset these inflationary cost increases, we expect inflationary cost increases to continue throughout 2022 and into 2023.